nicolas-van/modern-async/README.md

 * Has low bundle size.
 * Has 100% code coverage.
 * Bundled for ESM modules, CommonJS and UMD.
-* Works in node >= 10.0 and in the vast majority of browsers (old browser compatibility can be achieved using Babel and shims).
+* Works in node >= 10.0 and in the vast majority of browsers (very old browser compatibility can be achieved using Babel and shims).

 ## This project accepts feature requests !